signatureai/signature-core-nodes/docs/nodes/primitives.md

 | ----- | ------- |
 | float | `FLOAT` |

-??? note "Pick the code in primitives.py"
+??? note "Source code in primitives.py"

     ```python
     class Float:
-        """Represents a floating-point number input.

-        This class provides a node for handling floating-point number inputs with
+        """A node that handles floating-point number inputs with configurable parameters.
-        specified default, minimum, maximum, and step values.

-        Methods:
+        This node provides functionality for processing floating-point numbers within a specified range
+        and step size.
+It can be used as a basic input node in computational graphs where decimal
+        number precision is required.

+        Args:
+            value (float): The input floating-point number to process.
+                          Default: 0
+                          Min: -18446744073709551615
+                          Max: 18446744073709551615
+                          Step: 0.01

+        Returns:
+            tuple[float]: A single-element tuple containing the processed float value.

+        Notes:
-            execute(value): Returns the input floating-point value as a tuple.
+            - The node maintains the exact input value without any transformation
+            - The step value of 0.01 provides two decimal places of precision by default
+            - The min/max values correspond to the 64-bit integer limits
         """

         @classmethod